r5valkyrie/docs/docs/mrvn-radiant.md

 Since an entity is an abstraction representing an interactable object, there can be many types of entities.

+IMPORTANT NOTE: ONLY A FEW OF THE LISTED ENTITIES HAVE BEEN IMPLEMENTED IN MRVN-RADIANT.
+SOME ENTITIES ARE LISTED IN MRVN-RADIANT'S ENTITY DROPDOWN BUT ARE NOT FULLY FUNCTIONAL OR FUNCTIONAL AT ALL.
+MRVN-RADIANT IS AN ONGOING, OPEN-SOURCE PROJECT DEVELOPED AND MAINTAINED BY VOLUNTEERS.

 ## Model Entities

 These entities have a 3D model attached to them.
 There are multiple sub-categories of Model Entities: